Modulating dichroism and optical conductivity in bilayer graphene under intense electromagnetic field irradiation

 \section{Theory and Model}

 We will commence our investigation with the study of BLG in the presence of a bias potential.
-Subsequently, we will delve into the Floquet theory, which deals with time-periodic Hamiltonians.
+Subsequently, we will present the Floquet-Kubo formula for time-averaged optical conductivity obtained from the Floquet theory.
 Within this framework, we will analyze the key parameters like quasi-energy, the phase diagram stemming from band gap closing in which the valley-polarized Hall insulator with the zero Chern number and a quantum anomalous Hall insulator with a Chern number of $\pm4$ emerge, and then we calculate the optical conductivity in both off- and on-resonant regimes.

 Bernal-stacked BLG comprises two honeycomb layers: an upper ($u$) layer and a lower ($d$) layer of carbon atoms.
 These layers are rotated by $\pi/6$ concerning each other, causing $A_{u}$ and $B_{d}$ atoms to align directly atop one another.
 In the tight-binding model, we designate $\gamma_{0}$ as the hopping energy among intra-layer nearest neighbor sites, and $\gamma_1$ as the hopping energy among inter-layer nearest neighbor sites ($A_{u}-B_{d}$).
 Therefore, the Hamiltonian \cite{2006McCann}, particularly near the $\xi=\pm1$ valley, can be expressed as follows: